 Technology alone isn’t the answer, however.
 One reason that Starbeam Lighting conducts lighting audits is because many businesses, warehouses, and manufacturing facilities are incorrectly lit.
 Poor lighting is wasteful, but it also has health and safety implications for your business.
 Your personnel suffer (the People “P”), and so does your bottom line due to accidents, lost productivity, and lower morale (there’s your Profit “P”).

 Sometimes the results of your lighting efficiency audit will surprise you.
 That’s due, in part, to the fact that more light fixtures won’t always be the solution.
 From time to time, we find that making intelligent use of available light through windows and skylights can cut back on daytime light use.

-Other times, a lighting retrofit can leverage significant savings.
+Other times, a lighting retrofit can result in significant savings.
 Modern LED fixtures consume far less energy than their traditional counterparts.
-But even a poorly-conceived LED retrofit can pose issues, since the wrong fixtures (like a high bay light when a pendant would be more effective) also leads to poor light and poor resource use.
+But even a poorly-conceived LED retrofit can pose issues since the wrong fixtures (like a high bay light when a pendant would be more effective) can also lead to poor light and resource use.

-For all its features and benefits, there’s another core sustainability principle that binds all the others together: it works best when it’s a group effort.
+There’s another core sustainability principle that binds all the others together: It works best when it’s a group effort.
 No single company or individual can make a more sustainable industry, much less a sustainable world.
-Sustainability is collaborative by definition, and requires an all-hands-on-deck approach.
+Sustainability is collaborative by definition and requires an all-hands-on-deck approach.
 The good news is, if your business is looking for the cost savings and environmental benefits of sustainability, you don’t have to go it alone.
 Starbeam Lighting can illuminate your path to sustainability through energy-efficient industrial lighting.
 Call us for a consultation today!